 viewModelScopeorlifecycleScopein Android — they handle cancellation automatically - Use

-CancellationException— never swallow it - Use a
+CancellationException— never swallow it in a genericcatch (e: Exception) - Use a

-Jobreference when you need to cancel ongoing work
+Jobreference when you need to cancel ongoing work (search debounce, cancel-and-restart) - Wrap

 Coroutines are one of the best things to happen to Android development.
 Once you get comfortable with them, you’ll never want to go back to callbacks or threads.